In just 48 hours, Dan and I will part ways. The girls and I will load

 We thought it would only be a few months.
 You know, put the Wisconsin house on the market, “it’s so CUTE and has so much charm, it will sell in no time.”
 But like many many

-others, we still own the place, pay a mortgage, pay to keep it warm
+others, we also are still reading articles about how to sell your house fast, we still own the place, pay a mortgage, pay to keep it warm

 enough to offset the drafty old windows, pay for a new sidewalk out